jcauthen78/as_overlay-obsolete-/README.md

 **/home/pi/allsky/scripts/config/config.sh<br>
 /home/pi/allsky/scripts/saveImage.sh<br>**

-I made a new folder in the /home/pi/allsky/scripts , called **mods**.
+I made a new folder in the /home/pi/allsky/scripts , called **mods**, where the main overlay.py lives, as well as a CSV file from my temperature logger, so it can be called via the run.